 Will I have to pay more for life insurance if I have epilepsy?

 Not necessarily, in fact, most people with epilepsy whose epilepsy is well controlled and who have not experienced a seizure within the last 5 years will be accepted at standard rates and so will not be expected to pay an increased premium.
 Life insurance applications are assessed by a team of underwriters whose job is to understand whether there is a greater risk that a claim will arise for your policy and ensure that the policy is priced accordingly.
 How much you pay for life insurance is largely determined by your age, how much cover you require and whether you smoke.

 There are different types of epilepsy and it is often split into two classifications, Grand Mal and Petit Mal.
-Grand Mal is where you would suffer loss of consciousness during a seizure whereas Petit Mal is a type of epilepsy where you don’t lose consciousness during a seizure.
-While losing consciousness during a seizure is likely to be considered more serious, an insurance underwriter takes everything into account, the type of seizure as well as the medication you take; how well controlled the epilepsy is and how often seizures occur.
+Grand Mal is where you would suffer a loss of consciousness during a seizure whereas Petit Mal is a type of epilepsy where you don’t lose consciousness during a seizure.
+While losing consciousness during a seizure is likely to be considered more serious, an insurance underwriter takes everything into account, the type of seizure as well as the medication you take; how well-controlled the epilepsy is and how often seizures occur.
 It is entirely possible, therefore, that someone with well-controlled Grand Mal epilepsy could be considered less of a risk than someone who suffers from frequent Petit Mal seizures.
-We explain more about the underwriting process and possible underwriting outcomes in the next section and later in this article we explain the best way to purchase life insurance if you suffer from epilepsy.
+We explain more about the underwriting process and possible underwriting outcomes in the next section and later in this article, we explain the best way to purchase life insurance if you suffer from epilepsy.

 How does epilepsy impact life insurance premiums?